 Mike trained as an actor at The Strasberg Institute.
 His most memorable dramatic stage role was in Becoming Walt Whitman (at the Powerhouse Theater), as Walt's sickly younger brother Andrew, who screamed at the homoeroticized Walt from the base of a staircase and then coughed up blood.
 On television he appeared on ABC's Home Show in a dramatic recreation of an aluminum siding scam.

 Mike debuted as a stand-up comedian at the age of 18.
 He performed in major clubs for six years before segueing into improvisation and sketch comedy writing.
-During Mike’s salad days, he worked in a phonesex office in New York, and one year made enough money to travel to Egypt and sail the Nile.
+During Mike’s salad days in New York he traveled to Egypt and sailed the Nile.
 He worked briefly as an eager backup singer appearing at New York’s famed Pyramid Club as a member of "Bruno Beats and the Boys."
 He experimented with skydiving, scuba diving, and wind surfing.

 Mike founded the SHOCK OF THE FUNNY Comedy Theater Company in New York and directed, wrote, and performed with them for five years.

 He is a graduate of The Warner Brothers Comedy Writers Workshop.
-His writing partner in the workshop was Shock of the Funny co-star, Oscar Nunez (NBC's The Office, The Proposal).
+His writing partner in the workshop was Shock of the Funny co-star, Oscar Nunez (NBC's The Office, TBS's People of Earth).
 They have worked together on and off throughout the years.

 Mike founded THE GAY MAFIA Comedy Group in Los Angeles and directed and performed with them for ten years.

 Mike created THE OUTLAUGH COMEDY FESTIVAL- America's First and Continuing Queer Comedy Festival (live events, The Movie: OUTLAUGH! , and the television series).
 He is ep/creator of Outlaugh!
 The Movie which premiered in LA's Outfest Film Festival in 2006 and has screened at film festivals across the country, and internationally.
-Catch Outlaugh!
-The Movie on HERE TV, iTunes, and Netflix.
-Mike is also ep/creator of "The Outlaugh Festival on Wisecrack" 8 episode TV series on MTV's LOGO Network airing since January, 2007.
-Available on Netflix and iTunes.
+Purchase Outlaugh!
+The Movie on iTunes and Amazon.
+Mike is also ep/creator of "The Outlaugh Festival on Wisecrack" 8 episode TV series on MTV's LOGO Network.
+Purchase on iTunes and Amazon.

 Mike lives in Los Angeles.